Quick CV Dropoff

 Once you have specified a salary range, make sure you stick to this range when making an offer.
 Nothing is more likely to make a candidate reject an initial offer without any possibility for negotiation than going back on the advertised salary package, meaning you may have to start your recruitment process again from scratch.

 A candidate may reject your initial offer if they feel they deserve a higher salary and could achieve it elsewhere.
-In this instance you may wish to stick with your initial offer if you think it is a fair one, or you can reassess based on the value they could potentially add to your organisation.
+In this instance, you may wish to stick with your initial offer if you think it is a fair one, or you can reassess based on the value they could potentially add to your organisation.

 If salary becomes a real sticking point, you could make a revised offer with an initial salary at the original level but with a clearly-defined path of progression to move the candidate up to a higher level within a specified time frame.
-This way, the candidate is given an opportunity to prove they are worth the extra and the organisation can ensure the additional investment will be worthwhile.
+This way, the candidate is given an opportunity to prove they are worth the extra, and the organisation can ensure the additional investment will be worthwhile.

 TPP constantly monitors salary packages to establish industry averages for roles of every type and level.
 We can help ensure your salary is as competitive as possible and give you advice on making the total package attractive to potential new employees.

 We handle all potential salary negotiations for roles placed with us and are dedicated to making sure that you get the best possible value for money when recruiting.
+Using TPP to negotiate makes it easier for both parties as candidates are likely to be more open with their recruiter than their potential new employer.